-There was no legislative activity around death with dignity in the 2020 session.
+There is currently no activity around death with dignity legislation in Oklahoma.

 Oklahoma State Representative Steve Kouplen (D-Beggs) sponsored a bill (HB 2585) that would have ordered a referendum on the Oklahoma Death with Dignity Act.
 The bill did not move.